haidaoxiaofei/haidaoxiaofei.github.io/_posts/2015-5-3-research-material.md

 Research life is a colourful journey, which you should enjoy, otherwise, why continue it?

 I find some useful materials recently.
-This article just collect them and try to help every research newbie, like me..
+I post this article just to collect them and try to help every research newbie, like me..

 ##1.
 Research skills
 Some good MS guy already collected a lot of useful resources for researchers.
 Here is the [link](http://research.microsoft.com/en-us/um/people/simonpj/papers/giving-a-talk/giving-a-talk.htm).
 Hope you like it.